 Thanks for visiting and welcome to the Lightstalker Adventures website.

-Based in my native Scotland I also operate Lightstalkers Scotland which specialises in guiding and workshops in yes thats right … Scotland :-).
+Now based in my native Scotland I also operate Lightstalkers Scotland which specialises in guiding, photo retreats and workshops in the magnificent Highlands and other Scottish locations.
 I was one of the first providers of comprehensive photographic workshops in the Scottish Highlands.

 You can follow our adventures here on Instagram@lightstalker_adventures or search for some of my work on 500px as Glen Campbell – @glenphoto1.

-Lightstalker Adventures also provides you with the same dedicated attention to detail as Lightstalkers Scotland.
+Lightstalker Adventures also provides you with the same dedicated attention to detail at locations outwith Scotland.
 My photography trips have always been client focused and I work hard to get you to the best locations at just the right time. once there I share insights and technical help so you can create great images at inspiring locations.